Faculty Senate Constitution

 - Nominations for election to the Senate shall be in writing and bear the signatures of the nominee and five other qualified voters from the nominee’s campus.

-- Within each campus, the candidates receiving the highest number of votes shall be considered elected up to the number of vacant and expiring seats for that campus.
+- Within the Main Campus and the Law Center, the candidates receiving the highest number of votes shall be considered elected up to the number of vacant and expiring seats for that campus.
 A tie shall be decided by lot.

 - The Senate Vice President from each campus shall appoint annually the election officer(s) for that campus.
 It shall be the duty of the election officer(s) to certify qualified voters, to receive nominations, and to certify winning candidates.

-- The term for elected members of the Senate shall be three years.
+- The term for elected members of the Senate shall be three years beginning September 1st.

 - When a Senate vacancy occurs between elections, either temporarily due to sabbaticals or leaves of absence or permanently because of retirement, resignations or other causes, the vacancy shall be filled from the same campus by the runner-up in the most recent Senate election.
 When there is no runner-up or when the runner-up is unable or unwilling to serve, the vacancy shall be filled by the campus Caucus.

 - The Senate shall elect biennially from its membership, at the first regular meeting following election of new Senators, a President, a Vice President from each campus, and a Secretary-Treasurer.
 Officers are eligible to serve only when they are members of the Senate.
 A Nominating Committee shall be appointed by the Steering Committee subject to confirmation by the Senate.
 Nominations for these officers may be made by the Nominating Committee and/or from the floor.
 In the event that a vacancy occurs, there shall be a special election.

 - The Steering Committee shall be composed of the following voting members:

 - Other members appointed by the Senate officers and the University President’s designee, subject to confirmation by the Senate.

 The EVPs may send a designee to Steering Committee meetings to act in their place.